IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 .. note::
     Reality is slightly more complicated: Since transactions can be rolled back, the state of a transaction output can change back to "unspent" if the spending transaction gets rolled back.
-    Only when a certain number of blocks have been added is the spending transaction fimrly committed and the state of the output cannot change back to "unspent" anymore.
+    Only when a certain number of blocks have been added is the spending transaction firmly committed and the state of the output cannot change back to "unspent" anymore.
     Rollbacks are reflected in the PAB's APIs for dealing with the status of UTXOs, and they need to be considered when thinking about the business logic of your applications.

 Changing the state of our app